Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 - A feature of e-book readers (hardware and software) is that you can alter the layout.
 Generally you can adjust some or all of the: font style, font size, line spacing, page margins, text justification (left or full justification), hyphenation, background colour etc.

 - We recommend that you start by accepting the author’s settings.
 Some readers allow you to explicitly choose this option.
 In particular, try to use left (not full) justification.
-In iBooks the default setting is full justification.
-The control to change this to left justification is found in the system Settings app, not the iBooks app itself.

 - Some readers allow you to zoom images (or the entire page) for a better view.
 At other times a table may be too wide and information may be lost.
 Try reducing the font size or switching to landscape.